LeonCry/seaci-theme/README.md

 ## THANKS

-This project is based on [Moegi Theme](https://github.com/moegi-design/vscode-theme).
+The Dark-theme is based on [Moegi Theme](https://github.com/moegi-design/vscode-theme).

+The Light-theme is based on [Eva Theme](https://github.com/fisheva/Eva-Theme).

 ## LICENSE